 Here are a few goodies from the New Yorker blog that I especially enjoyed:

-– When there’s a “story” behind the wine, we think the wine tastes better.
+- – When there’s a “story” behind the wine, we enjoy wine more.
 The story might be about the winemaker, the vineyard, the grapes, or even something that should have nothing to do with the taste of the wine.
 It seems that all that’s important is that the story evokes pleasant associations for us, because we then unconsciously associate those feelings with the wine itself.

 Image Credit: “Wine” (c) 2014 The Software MacKiev Company and its licensors.
 All rights reserved.
 Image may not be saved or downloaded and is only to be used for viewing purposes.